port-labs/port-docs/docs/tutorials/complete-use-cases/iac-templates.md

 Finally, you can clear your environment and delete the bucket.

-- Go to the Bucket entity and choose `Delete`:
+- Go to the bucket entity and choose `Delete`:

 ![delete-bucket-button.png](../../../static/img/tutorial/complete-use-cases/iac-templates/delete-bucket-button.png)